astromechza/OctagonSave/README.md

 # Octagon
 A Ruby gem for downloading playlists from 8tracks.
-Octagon aims to use the 8tracks api to correctly download tracks in a mostly legal manner ;)
+Octagon aims to use the 8tracks api to correctly download tracks in a mostly (but not very) legal manner ;)

 Build for Ruby 2.1.0